This page belongs to: STEM Equity Monitor

 University enrolment and completion in STEM and other fields

-Australian university data looks at enrolment and completion rates for women and men by field of education.
+Australian Higher Education providers data looks at enrolment and completion numbers by gender and field of education.

 This includes STEM courses in: